-Alice Notley, a solo reading at The Lab
+Alice Notley, solo poetry reading at The Lab

 The Poetry Center and Small Press Traffic, in conjunction with The Lab, are delighted to co-present Alice Notley in a solo appearance in San Francisco's Mission District (1/2 block east from 16th & Mission BART).
 Notley plans to read from her recent books, Early Works and The Speak Angel Series (both from Fonograf Editions, 2023).
 Doors for the event open at 7:00 pm, with reading and livestream to YouTube (courtesy of SPT) at 7:30 pm Pacific Time.
 Alice Notley will be introduced by Trisha Low.
 This program is supported by the National Endowment for the Arts.